 Pavla Horáková (b.
 1974) is a Prague-based author, Czech radio presenter and literary translator.
 She has translated over 20 books from English and Serbian (including novels by Kurt Vonnegut, Saul Bellow and lain Banks) and received two translation awards.
 A Theory of Strangeness (2018) is her second work for adults after bestselling novel Johana (2018) (along with Alena Scheinostová and Zuzana Dostálová).
 The book was awarded the Czechia's highest recognition.
-Rights to her winning novel have been sold to 10 countries so far CZECHIA'S HIGHEST LITERARY HONOUR - BEST WORK OF FICTION (2019) Author's previous book
+Rights to her winning novel have been sold to 10 countries so far THE MOST PRESTIGIOUS LITERARY AWARD - BEST WORK OF FICTION (2019) Author's previous book

-When women take over: A feminist dystopian novel on sexual norms Press voices "Petra Hůlová has managed to write a book which is committed in the best sense of the word: it unsettles, provokes, angers.
-It forces you to think while it maintains a high literary standard."
-MF Dnes "By setting her story in a dystopian world, Petra Hůlová has created room for a narrative which goes far beyond today's discussions about equal rights and protection for women in society." aktuálně.cz Petra Hůlová The Movement The Movement's founding ideology emphasizes that women should be valued for their inner qualities, spirit, and character, not their physical attributes.
+When women take over: A feminist dystopian novel on sexual norms Press voices "One part Animal Farm, one part The Handmaid's Tale, one part A Clockwork Orange, and (maybe) one part Frankenstein, Czech writer Hůlová's novel dismantles the patriarchy and replaces it with a terrifying alternative."
+Kirkus Reviews "In a dystopian future where women rule, society is re-educated to teach men-and women-that women should be valued for traits other than their appearance or age.
+The novel is dark and satirical: while feminism is in the foreground, the author somehow manages a balancing act between manifesto and critique."
+Lithub Petra Hůlová The Movement The Movement's founding ideology emphasizes that women should be valued for their inner qualities, spirit, and character, not their physical attributes.
 Consequently, men have been forbidden to be attracted to women based on their bodies.
 Some continue with unreformed attitudes, but many submit - or are sent by their wives and daughters - to the Institute for internment and reeducation.
-However, the Movement also struggles with women and their "old attitudes", with many still undergoing illegal cosmetic surgeries and makeup.
+However, the Movement also struggles with women and their "old attitudes". with many still undergoing illegal cosmetic surgeries and makeup.
 Our narrator, an unapologetic guard at one of these reeducation facilities, describes how the Movement started, the challenges faced in her journey, and what happens when a program fails.
 Nevertheless, she is convinced the Movement is nearing its final victory - a time when everybody falls in line with its ideals.
 Outspoken, ambiguous, and terrifying, this socio-critical satire of our sexual norms sets the reader firmly outside of their comfort zone.

-CZECHIA'S HIGHEST LITERARY

-HONOUR - BEST WORK OF FICTION

-(2003)

-ENGLISH TRANSLATIONS - ALTA NATIONAL TRANSLATION AWARD, PEN TRANSLATES AWARD

 Petra Hůlová (b.
 1979) is a fiction writer and the recipient of several literary awards, including the Czechia's highest literary recognitions - the Magnesia Litera, the Josef Škvorecký Award and the Jiří Orten Award.
 She studied language, culture, and anthropology at universities in Prague, Ulan Bator and New York and was a Fulbright scholar in the USA.
 Her first novel, All This Belongs to Me (2002), won the Magnesia Litera Award for Discovery of the Year.
 The English translation by Alex Zucker won the ALTA National Translation Award.
 Plastic Threebedroom (2006) won the Jiří Orten Prize for the best work of prose or poetry by an author of thirty or under; Alex Zucker's English translation received the PEN Translates Award.
 Taiga Station (2008) won the Josef Škvorecký Prize.
 A total of ten novels and two plays of hers have been translated into more than ten languages.
 Fox Eyes (2021) is her latest book, first for children.
 She lives in Praque.
+THE MOST PRESTIGIOUS LITERARY AWARD - BEST WORK OF FICTION (2003) ENGLISH TRANSLATIONS - ALTA NATIONAL TRANSLATION AWARD, PEN TRANSLATES AWARD NOMINATION TO THE INTERNATIONAL MAN BOOKER PRIZE